 Depending on the type of camera you will be using and I assume it will be digital, so at least you can repeatedly check each shot till you feel that the lighting is right for the child’s skin tones and this is very important for the outcome of your photos.
 After all, they have to last you and the child a lifetime and believe me, you’ll be glad you went to all this trouble.

 When you finally get down to some serious photography, you’ll find your photos will look more natural and come out better if you get down on eye level with the child and at times, even lower.
-There are just too many of those photos around where the photographer is standing up, looking down at a child who’s head looks three times bigger than it’s body due to camera distortion at that close-in high angle.
-As I said, get down at eye level or lower and shoot heaps from different angles and various view points.
+There are just too many of those photos around where the photographer is standing up, looking down at a child whose head looks three times bigger than it’s body due to camera distortion at that close-in high angle.
+As I said, get down at eye level or lower and shoot heaps from different angles and various viewpoints.
 Get as much variety as possible.

-If you have a problem getting down on the floor with your child, because you might have a problem getting up again, use a higher base such as a bed, high chair or even someone’s shoulders.
+If you have a problem getting down on the floor with your child because you might have a problem getting up again, use a higher base such as a bed, high chair or even someone’s shoulders.

 Include props like toys, family pets, or even other people or someone else’s baby.

 Catch the child’s emotions - laughing, crying, eating.
-Especially eating something new for the first time and watch for funny facial expressions.
+Especially eating something new for the first time and watch out for funny facial expressions.

 A great pose is when the little one is either in the bath or has just had a bath and is lying belly down on a towel.

 I am sure I don’t have to tell you how to pose your child, you know what you want and you are only limited by your own imagination.
 Just enjoy every pleasure that this valuable time with your child can bring.
-Because pretty soon your going to have to nail them down to hold their attention.
+Because pretty soon you are going to have to nail them down to hold their attention.